-BIO 2320: Introduction to Anatomy and Physiology II (4)

-Prerequisites: BIO 2310
+BIO 2320: Introduction to Anatomy and Physiology II (4) Prerequisites: BIO 2310 form (anatomy) and function (physiology).

-An introduction to principles of anatomy and physiology for students intending to complete the Nursing program.
-This is the second semester a two-semester course to give students an understanding of human form (anatomy) and function (physiology).
 Students will learn anatomy and physiology using a systems approach.
 The course will have a common theme of homeostasis.
 The laboratory will include the study of human cadavers, models, computerized tutorials, and microscopy.